ianjohngraham/ianjohngraham.github.io/_posts/publish/2018-10-15-whats-new-in-sitecore-91.md

 You'll no longer have to keep running the Sitecore install script over and over again after realising you forgot to install something!!!!

-A simple Powershell call is all that's needed to install the prerequisites:
+Take a long deep breath...a simple Powershell call is all that's needed to install the prerequisites:

 ```powershell